CRE FinOps Blog

 Read PostMid-Year Tenant Move-Out: CAM Reconciliation for Vacated Space

-When a tenant vacates mid-year, their CAM reconciliation must cover only their occupancy period — and the vacant space creates downstream calculation complications.
+When a tenant vacates mid-year, their CAM reconciliation covers only their occupancy period.
+The vacant space creates calculation complications for the rest of your pool.

-Read PostMixed-Use CAM Allocation: How to Split Costs Between Retail and Office Tenants
+Read PostMixed-Use CAM Allocation for Retail and Office

-In a mixed-use building, a retail tenant should not pay for office common area maintenance — and vice versa.
-Getting the allocation right requires separate pools and clear lease language.
+In a mixed-use building, retail tenants should not pay for office-only services, and office tenants should not absorb retail-only costs.
+Start with use-specific pools and clear lease language.

 Read PostMRI Recovery Billing Gross-Up Errors: The 5 Most Common Mistakes

-MRI's recovery billing module gives precise control over gross-up calculations — which means there are more ways to configure it wrong.
+MRI's recovery billing module gives precise control over gross-up calculations.
+That also means more ways to configure it wrong.
 Here are the five mistakes that cause most errors.

 Read PostMRI Share Type: Building-Level vs Floor-Level Allocation Explained

-The Share Type field in MRI is one of the most consequential configuration choices in CAM setup — and one of the most frequently misconfigured.
+The Share Type field in MRI is one of the most consequential configuration choices in CAM setup.
+It is also one of the most frequently misconfigured.

-Read PostProperty Tax Appeal and CAM: What Happens to Your Recovery When You Win
+Read PostProperty Tax Appeal and CAM: What Happens When You Win

-Winning a property tax appeal creates a refund — and that refund has to flow back through your CAM pool.
+Winning a property tax appeal creates a refund.
+That refund has to flow back through your CAM pool.
 Most landlords don't know what to do next.

-Read PostRealPage CAM Pool Configuration: Setup Guide and Common Errors
+Read PostRealPage CAM Pool Setup: Config Guide and Common Errors

-RealPage's CAM pool configuration uses a wizard-based setup that's easy to start but easy to misconfigure.
-These are the errors we see most often.
+RealPage's CAM pool wizard is easy to start but easy to misconfigure.
+Here are the errors we see most often.

-Reconciliation season overwhelms most property management teams not because the work is impossible, but because capacity planning is done too late.
+Reconciliation season overwhelms most property management teams not because the work is too hard, but because capacity planning happens too late.

-Read PostReplace Excel for CAM Reconciliation: What to Use Instead
+Read PostStop Using Excel for CAM Reconciliation: What to Use Instead

 Spreadsheet-based CAM reconciliation works until it doesn't.
-Here's how to identify when you've outgrown Excel and what the transition to dedicated software actually looks like.
+Here is how to know when you've outgrown Excel and what switching to dedicated software looks like.

 Read PostHow to Speed Up CAM Reconciliation Without Increasing Error Risk